-As we age, some daily activities become more challenging.
+Some daily activities become more challenging for older adults.
 Walking up the stairs can feel more like a climb, and getting up from the floor can make you suddenly very aware of gravity.
 This is because aging impacts mobility, which is your body’s ability to move around easily.
 Difficulty with mobility can cause aches and pains in joints, trouble with getting in and out of chairs, and instability when walking.
-Mobility issues affect many seniors and people with certain physical disabilities, including multiple sclerosis and cerebral palsy.
-Luckily, regular movement and exercise can help maintain and improve mobility.

 **As always, you should consult a medical professional to make sure you are able to undertake physical exercise.
 Remember not to overstretch to avoid injury, and if you ever feel any physical pain either before or during your exercise, please stop and consult a doctor before continuing.

-Mobility Exercises
+Mobility Exercises for Seniors

 Walking

-Walking is a simple yet effective way to exercise that can greatly help to improve your health.
+Walking is a simple yet effective way to exercise that can greatly help to improve your overall health.
 You can grab a friend to join you for a walk in your neighborhood or exercise in the comfort of your home with the guided video workout below!

 Chair squats